SWFSC/eSDM/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Changed the doi idioms to fully specified URLs in the example-analysis vignette
+* Replaced the non-ASCII character in the doi in inst/CITATION

 ## Release summary
 * Updated citation with doi, etc. due to paper being published
 * Updated vignette with proper citation information